volkandindar/agartha/README.md

 After sending Http request to Agartha, the user header and URL address will be filled.
 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
-	- 'Add User' for adding user session
+	- 'Add User' for adding user session.
 	- You can change Http request method between 'GET' and POST.
 	- 'Reset' button clear all contents.
 	- 'Run' button execute the task and the result will show user access matrix.